kailash-unc/URL_Shortener/README.md

-# BriefURL.live | URL Shortener
+# URL Shortener | BriefURL.live

+An application that takes a long URL and creates a shorter, more manageable version that redirects to the original link.

-Made with: Node.js, Express.js, Mongoose, MongoDB
+Made with: __Node.js, Express.js, Mongoose, MongoDB__

 Visit the project at https://www.briefurl.live/